 I want to save you from the awkwardness of unknown attraction.

-Here are three scientific clues that someone is attracted to you:
+Here are four scientific clues that someone is attracted to you:

 They Enter Your Personal Bubble